Eleven1996/VISMCL/README.md

 -----------------------------------------------

-Note: make sure your input file is in the correct fomat:
+Note: make sure your input file is in the correct format:<br>
-1.cluster elements seperated by white space
+1.cluster elements seperated by white space<br>
-2.clusters sepearted by newline
+2.clusters sepearted by newline<br>
-3.no headings or tail
+3.no headings or tail<br>
-4.must have a newline at the end of the file
+4.must have a newline at the end of the file<br>

 -----------------------------------------------